anna-marie-vos/Python-introduction/README.md

 END$$
 DELIMITER ;

+## Using flask-mysql
 * To connect to the MySql database you need to install flask-mysql module: sudo pip install flask-mysql
+* also read the docs here: https://flask-mysql.readthedocs.io/en/latest/#